IBM-EPBL/IBM-Project-54652-1662373463/README.md

 * To provide better Airline and Airport services and to avoid delays in air travel across different locations at municipality level.

-The aim is to provide airports,airlines and the travelling public with neutral ,third party view of which airlines are delivering on their promises to get passengers from POINT A TO PONT B on-time.
+The aim is to provide airports,airlines and the travelling public with neutral ,third party view of which airlines are delivering on their promises to get passengers from POINT A TO POINT B on-time.

   PROJECT DEMO LINK: